 For the flexibility options needed to complement the strong and rapid expansion of fluctuating renewables we find much less developed proposals and visionary clarity.
 It is clear that most pathways support renewables and reject conventional power, but it is not clear how they envision the stabilisation of the future power system.
-There is no coherent policy preference for one flexibility option in our case studies, and many pathways are not explicit about expansion of any flexibility option at all.
-The magnitude and importance of this problem will be examined in detail in the modelling steps of MUSTEC.
+There is no coherent policy preference for one flexibility option in our case studies, and many pathways are not explicitly about expansion of any flexibility option at all.
+The magnitude of this problem will be examined in detail in the modelling steps of MUSTEC and SCCER JA IDEA.